klipfel/tracker-v1/README.md

 On the remote computer:

+/!\ The robot should be ready for take off.

-- Launch the ROS master:
+- Launch the ROS master in one bash terminal:

 ```bash
 roscore